connormayer/phonological_software/README.md

 * [DoReCo](https://doreco.huma-num.fr/): A cross-linguistic speech corpus that is word-aligned and phone-aligned.
 It can be used as a general dataset for corpus phonetics
 * [RedTyp](https://github.com/jhdeov/RedTyp): A cross-linguistic database of reduplication patterns, along with a finite-state implementation (for 2-way FSTs), incomparable to the [Graz Database on Reduplication](http://reduplication.uni-graz.at/).
 * [StressTyp](http://st2.ullet.net/?): A cross-linguistic database of stress patterns, along with a finite-state implementation (FSAs).
+* [WikiPron](https://github.com/CUNY-CL/wikipron/): A cross-linguistic database of IPA transcriptons that are extracted from Wiktionary.

 ## Speech corpus tools
 This includes resources that you can use to work on a speech corpus.